-And it can, and does, look for ways to set new standards, regulations and guidelines to support new activities, such as for in-situ space resource utilisation.
+And it can, and does, look for ways to set new standards, regulations and rules to support new activities, such as for in-situ space resource utilisation.

 These should ensure the space environment can be used by all nations to support their development and their socio-economic prosperity.
-The UK has a proud record of global leadership on international development and the new UK International Development Strategy will help us respond to emerging innovations.

 We will continue to be active in COPUOS, and in support of UNOOSA, to maintain a sustainable space environment.
-That includes the funding we provided for a Long-Term Sustainability project on implementation, through the UN Office for Outer Space Affairs (UNOOSA).
+That includes the funding we provided for an LTS project on implementation, through the UN Office for Outer Space Affairs (UNOOSA).